California plans to file lawsuit against Trump over National Guard deployment to protests

 The deployment appeared to be the first time in decades that a state's National Guard was activated without a request from its governor, a significant escalation against those who have sought to hinder the administration's mass deportation efforts.

-McDonnell pushed back against claims by the Trump administration that the LAPD had failed to help federal authorities when protests broke out Friday after a series of immigration raids.
-He said his department responded as quickly as it could and had not been notified in advance of the raids.

 Newsom, meanwhile, has repeatedly said that California authorities had the situation under control.
-He mocked Trump for posting a congratulatory message to the Guard on social media before troops had even arrived in Los Angeles, and he told MSNBC that Trump never floated deploying the Guard during a Friday phone call.
-He called Trump a “stone cold liar.”
+He mocked Trump for posting a congratulatory message to the Guard on social media before troops had even arrived in Los Angeles.

 National Guard troops stood shoulder to shoulder Sunday morning in LA, carrying long guns and riot shields as protesters shouted “shame” and “go home."
 After some demonstrators closely approached the Guard members, another set of uniformed officers advanced on the group, shooting smoke-filled canisters into the street.